TechLabs-Ruhr/students-platform/README.md

 Chat component based on Microsoft Teams.
 It was made with React, a dedicated chat engine and HTML.
 More infos in folder.

-### Log In
+### Log-In
-Log In Python backend script based on Flask.
+Log-In Python backend script based on Flask.
 It is made to work with SQLite3.

 ### Database
 MySQL Python backend script.
 It contains basic functions for the user, group and membership relations.